Corporate Plan2022–23

 • workshops

 The Pacific Islands, Australia and New Zealand Electoral Administrators (PIANZEA) network is an Australian Government-funded electoral support program led by the AEC.
-The network has helped deliver programs and resources for more than 20 years to strengthen the capability of Pacific Island electoral management bodies.
+The network has helped share programs and resources for more than 25 years to strengthen the capability of Pacific Island electoral management bodies.
+Through PIANZEA, we support voter registration through the Generic Voter Registration System for several Pacific Island nations.
+Designed and hosted by the AEC, this software application provides users with a technologically appropriate system to manage their electoral rolls.
+With the support of the Department of Foreign Affairs and Trade, we are working on upgrading the Generic Voter Registration System to meet evolving requirements of electoral management bodies and users, and to make it more sustainable into the future.

-This professional development program is focused on electoral processes and is the only initiative of its type delivered to electoral officials around the world.
-As well as the AEC, BRIDGE partners are the:
+The AEC also continues to play an integral role as a founding partner of the Building Resources in Democracy, Governance and Elections (BRIDGE) partnership.
+This professional development program focuses on electoral processes and is the only initiative of its type delivered to electoral officials and stakeholders in the electoral process around the world.
+As well as the AEC, the BRIDGE Partners are:

 • International Institute for Democracy and Electoral Assistance